Seiko Matsuda: 1981–1982

 In January 1981, she released her fourth single "Cherry Blossom".
 Unlike the previous singles, it did not receive much promotion.
 Despite that, it charted at No.1 on the Oricon Weekly Charts and sold over 676,000 copies.
-On the yearly Oricon rankings, the singled ranked in 9th place.
+On the yearly Oricon rankings, the singled ranked 9th.
 After the release, Seiko stated in an interview that it was one of her favorite songs of that time.

 In April 1981, she released her fifth single "Natsu no Tobira".
 It became her fourth television commercial song to be associated with Shideo, and the second one to be used in connection with Ekubo's Milky Fresh.
 The single charted at number one on the Oricon Weekly Charts and sold over 568,000 copies.
-On the yearly Oricon rankings, the single ranked in 14th place.
-During the same month, she launched her first nationwide series of concerts "81 Seiko Big Concert in Tokyo".
-Soon after, she launched another concert tour "Nice Summer Seiko", which lasted between July and September.
+On the yearly Oricon rankings, the single ranked 14th.
+During the same month, she launched her first nationwide series of concerts: 81 Seiko Big Concert in Tokyo.
+Soon after, she launched another concert tour Nice Summer Seiko, which lasted between July and September.

-In May 1981, she released her third studio album "Silhouette", which included two previously released singles and 8 newly recorded songs.
+In May 1981, she released her third studio album Silhouette, which included two previously released singles and 8 newly recorded songs.
 The album debuted in 2nd place on the Oricon Weekly charts.

-In July 1981, she released her sixth single "Shiroi Parasol".
+In July, she released her sixth single "Shiroi Parasol".
 The single charted in 1st place on the Oricon Weekly Charts and sold over 488,000 copies.
 On the yearly Oricon rankings, the single ranked in 23rd place.
-In August 1981, she received her first major role as an actresses for the movie "Nogiku no Hana" as well as performing its theme song, "Hana Hitoiro – Nogiku No Sasayaki".
+In August, she received her first major role as an actresses in Nogiku no Hana, as well as performing its theme song, "Hana Hitoiro – Nogiku No Sasayaki".
 The song was released as the B-side of the single "Shiroi Parasol".

-Her seventh single, "Kaze Tachinu", was released in October 1981 and revealed the big changes in her vocals since the beginning of her career.
-During the recording, her vocals had suffered a lot and occasionally on television performances she had cried for not being able to sing properly.
+Her seventh single, "Kaze Tachinu", was released in October 1981 and revealed large changes in her vocals since the beginning of her career.
+During the recording, her vocals had suffered and occasionally she had cried on television performances, not being able to sing properly.
 The single was written by Eichi Ohtaki, a well-known musician at that time.
 It became her second television commercial song for the Glico's Sweet Pocky.
 The single charted at 1st place on the Oricon Weekly Charts and sold over 519,000 copies.
 On the yearly Oricon rankings, the single ranked in 34th place.
 It received the Golden Idol Award at the 23rd Japan Record Awards and the Radio Music Award at the 12th Japan Music Awards.

-Three weeks after the single was released, her fourth studio album, also titled "Kaze Tachinu", was released.
+Three weeks after the single was released, her fourth studio album, also titled Kaze Tachinu, was released.
 It included "Kaze Tachinu", "Shiroi Parasol" and eight newly recorded songs.
 The album debuted at number one on the Oricon Weekly charts.
-On the yearly Oricon rankings, the album ranked in 34th place.
+On the yearly Oricon rankings, the album ranked 34th.

-In November 1981, the recording studio released her first compilation album entitled "Seiko Fragrance".
-It included singles,a B-side track and selective tracks from the previously released studio albums.
+In November 1981, the recording studio released her first compilation album entitled Seiko Fragrance.
+It included singles, a B-side track and selective tracks from the previously released studio albums.
 The album debuted at 3rd place on the Oricon Weekly charts.